 - Icons in doc/cg/cg-icons.htm.

 - Pixmaps in doc/cg/cg-pixmaps.htm.

 - Timers in doc/cg/cg-timers.htm.

-The IDE has its own source code editor, which allows using many of the IDE's menu-bar commands on the selected text or the symbol at the text cursor.
-If you would rather use a real emacs editor to edit your source code, you can do so by running the IDE as a subprocess of GNU Emacs.
+You can run the Allegro CL 10.0 IDE as a subprocess of GNU Emacs.
 Just start Allegro CL within Emacs in the usual way.
 Make sure you specify allegro.dxl as the image file (rather than mlisp.dxl, which is Allegro CL without the IDE).

-Files will be opened in Emacs (rather than the IDE Editor Workbook) if the Open Files in GNU Emacs option on the Editor tab of the Options dialog is selected and Emacs is running and linked to Lisp.
+Files will be opened in Emacs (rather than the IDE Editor Workbook) if the Open Files in GNU Emacs option on the Editor Options pane is selected and Emacs is running and linked to Lisp.
 (The illustration just below shows the Editor Options pane with the Open Files in GNU Emacs option not checked.)